Bruno-Ferr/TicTacToe/README.md

 - [x] Winner alert
 - [x] Restart button
 - [x] Scoreboard
-- [x] Placar de pontos do jogador da vez fica em destaque
+- [x] Player's scoreboard is highlighted if it is his turn to play